amoAHCP/vxms/vxms-rest/README.md

 ## error handling
-Vxms provides many features for handling errors while creating the REST response (in blocking and non-blocking mode):
+Vxms provides many features to handle errors when building the REST response (in blocking and non-blocking mode):
 - onError((throwable) -> ....)... : this is an intermediate function, called on each error (for example when doing retry operations) and can be used for logging or any other notification
 - onFailureRespond((error,future)-> future.complete("")) : provides a terminal function, that will be called when no other retries or error handling is possible and defines the final response when the default execution fails.
 - timeout(long ms) : define a timeout for creating the response, when the timeout is reached, the error handling will be executed (onError, onFailureResponde)